jindongh/object-cli/README.md

 AutoComplete
 -------
-Besides, this program supplies auto-complete functions, users can use <Tab> to call the program give Tips
+Besides, this program supplies auto-complete functions.

+Users can use <Tab> to call the program give Tips.

-eg:
+### example
         ./objcli node <Tag>
         set get